chwebdude/mkdocs-leanix-plugin/README.md

 ## Configuration

 * `api_token` - The API token
-* `baseurl` - Base URL of your LeanIX instance.
+* `base_url` - Base URL of your LeanIX instance.
 Can be `https://yourorganization.leanix.net`
-* `workspaceid` - ID of your workspace.
-This is a GUID and is used do get user information
 * `material` [optional] - Set this to `true` if the material design template should be used.
 This requires the `pymdownx.tabbed` extension to be enabled

 Alternatively to the `api_token` in the `mkdocs.yml` a environment variable called `LEANIX_API_TOKEN` can be set.
 This is likely the way in CI/CD scenarios.

+Workspace information (name and id) is retrived from the JWT token.

 ### Sample